Master’s in Cyber Security (MSCS)

 - The mastery of the skills necessary to move into leadership roles in companies, agencies, divisions, and departments.

-The course structure of MS in cybersecurity is presented over 12-week terms and consists of assigned readings, threaded discussions, case studies, written analysis, research projects, and examinations.
+The course structure of Masters in Cybersecurity is presented over 12-week terms and consists of assigned readings, threaded discussions, case studies, written analysis, research projects, and examinations.

 Students must spend 10-12 hours of study a week to complete the work.
 ECCU encourages regular and frequent student-faculty interaction via the internet.
-Syllabi and grading rubrics of cybersecurity master’s degree set out the course requirements, expectations, and timelines, and students are kept abreast of their progress in the course through the MyECCU Online Learning Management System.
+Syllabus and grading rubrics of cybersecurity master’s degree set out the course requirements, expectations, and timelines, and students are kept abreast of their progress in the course through the MyECCU Online Learning Management System.

 ECCU’s Master of Science in Cyber Security coursework is delivered through a 100% online degree program, providing the flexibility of time management whereby students can attend to coursework at any time of day/night or weekends (24×7).
 There is a structure to the week and term whereby attendance and submissions must meet predefined deadlines each week and weekly attendance and participation are mandatory.
 Synchronous scheduled class times are not utilized, but adherence to discussion and homework weekly posting deadlines are.

 The online master’s in cybersecurity degree utilize traditional university terms (semesters of 12 weeks) and are structured accordingly.
 The course delivery sits in a flexible middle ground between the structure of set class times and attendance and the open-ended system of self-paced independent study courses.

 Each course under this Master of Science in Cyber Security program is instructor-led by credentialed professors with industry experience with a maximum enrollment of 30 students.
 Guided discussion, interaction/engagement, assistance/support, and grading/feedback will be done with your professor weekly as the course proceeds.

 Courses typically consist of a mixture of weekly threaded discussions, reading materials, iLabs (ECCU’s online virtual platform to practice), presentation support (PowerPoint and/or video), quizzes/exams, and/or research projects/papers.